-2.4.
+2.5.
 Cash and Cash Equivalents

-Cash and cash equivalents are cash on hand and bank deposits, stated at cost, and shortterm and highly liquid financial investments with low exposure to risks of change in value, stated at cost plus income earned up to the balance sheet date, with the corresponding entry being the income of the fiscal year.
+Cash and cash equivalents are cash on hand and bank deposits, stated at cost, and short-term and highly liquid financial investments with low exposure to risks of change in value, stated at cost plus income earned up to the balance sheet date, with the corresponding entry being the income of the fiscal year.

-2.5.
+2.6.
 Financial Assets

-2.5.1 Classification
+2.6.1.
+Classification

-At the initial reporting, the Association classifies their financial assets under the following categories: measured at fair value through profit or loss and loans and receivables.
-Classification depends on the purpose for which the financial assets were purchased in the first place.
+At the initial reporting, Dara Institute classifies their financial assets under the following categories: measured at fair value through profit or loss.